earndero/lisper/README.md

 # lisper
 Parsing and evaluation of List expressions

-Translation od wisp repository from .cpp to .java.
+Translation of wisp repository from .cpp to .java.
+Open with IDE directory Java.